Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/vertex_groups/weight_paint.rst

 Weight Painting for Bones
 =========================

-This is probably the most often used application of weight painting.
+This is one of the main uses of weight painting.
 When a bone moves, vertices around the joint should move as well, but just a little, to mimic the stretching of the skin around the joint.
 Use a "light" weight (10-40%)